Is Pastina Good When Sick?

 Low Allergen Risk

 Pastina is adaptable to various dietary needs.
-Gluten-free pastina options are available for those with sensitivities, and dairy-free versions can be made by skipping cheese or butter.
+Gluten-free pasta options are available for those with sensitivities, and dairy-free versions can be made by skipping cheese or butter.
 This flexibility ensures it remains a safe option for most people during illness.

 How Pastina Boosts Energy Levels: Is It Good When Sick?